amirhs1/PolyPhys/README.rst

 polyphys
 ========

-A package in Python for polymer physics.
+A Python package for managing polymer physics and molecular dynamics projects, focusing on computational modeling of bacterial chromosome organization

 * Free software: MIT license